We’re proud that our students are as diverse as the countries where they study abroad.

 As part of the IES Abroad Diversity Initiative, a comprehensive effort to make study abroad accessible to more underrepresented students, IES Abroad hosted a Think Tank on Diversity in Study Abroad.
 The participating leaders from academe, not-for-profits, and industry convened in Chicago to discuss the importance of and barriers to underrepresented students participating in international education programs.
 IES Abroad has produced a monograph of this event that includes a background concept paper on the lack of diversity among study abroad students and a summary of the discussion and recommendations of the Think Tank.

 In the ten years following the launch of our IDEA initiative, we have built a dedicated Diversity Team, expanded the financial and informational resources for students, collaborated with new partnerships, increased participating in outreach activities, and more.
-Since launching the Initiative, we have increased enrollment of ethnically-diverse students by 96%; and in 2016-17, ethnically-diverse students made up 25.5% of the IES Abroad student body.
+Since launching the Initiative, we have increased enrollment of ethnically-diverse students across all our platforms (study abroad, internships, and customized programs) by 77%; and in 2017-18, ethnically-diverse students made up 26% of the IES Abroad student body.